RafaMMas/IberianFishHSMs/README.md

 <br/>

-### ListModels - List available models and their key characteristics.
+### ListModels - List available models and their key characteristics

 `ListModels` allows inspecting the available models.
 The queries can be categorized by Species, Size, River, Model.type, Sampled.season,